 - the customer has presented cash in payment for the transaction, which is five times the size of an average transaction for your business, the customer has paid for the transaction by cheque or debit card, which is ten times the size of an average transaction

 The Company adheres to and complies with the principles of Know Your Customer, which aim to prevent financial crime and money laundering through client identification and due diligence.
-We take a risk-based approach and perform strict due diligence checks and ongoing monitoring on all clients, customers and transactions.
+We perform strict due diligence checks and ongoing monitoring on all clients and transactions.

-As per the money laundering regulations, we utilise 3 tiers of due diligence checks, dependant on the risk, transactions and customer.
+As per the money laundering regulations, we utilise three tiers of due diligence checks, dependant on the risk, transactions and customer.